Dmitriy333/GraphicEditor/README.md

-This is a professional Graphic Editor, includes abilities of Adobe Photoshop and simpleness of Paint.
+This is a professional Graphic Editor, includes abilities of Adobe Photoshop and simpleness of Paint